 Lectures, laboratory work and compulsory assignments.

-Written examination at the end of the course.
-Passed laboratory course and approved compulsory assignments are also required.
+Written test (2 credits).
+Passed laboratory course and approved compulsory assignments are also required (3 credits).

 If there are special reasons for doing so, an examiner may make an exception from the method of assessment indicated and allow a student to be assessed by another method.
 An example of special reasons might be a certificate regarding special pedagogical support from the disability coordinator of the university.